Current filter:

 Those things materially change the basis on which the draft RMP was developed.

-The parks team will now review the draft RMP and re-start public discussion on it in the new year.
+The parks team will now review the draft RMP and re-start public discussion on it during 2025.
 That will include talking with the community about the replacement of facilities on the park.

 If you have questions related to these matters, please email parks@hdc.govt.nz.